Skip to content

 The Colca Canyon is one of the most impressive gorges in Peru.
 It is located in the Arequipa region and is one of the deepest canyons in the world.
 The landscape combines steep rock faces, traditional villages, ancient terraced fields, volcanoes, and the Colca River.

 Many visitors come for the Andean condors.
-Others travel for hikes, hot springs, viewpoints, and the culture of the local communities.
-The Colca Canyon is therefore not just a viewpoint, but an entire landscape that impressively showcases what the Andes have to offer.
+Others travel for hikes, thermal springs, viewpoints, and the culture of the local communities.
+The Colca Canyon is therefore not just a viewpoint, but an entire landscape that impressively showcases what the Andes can offer.

 As an excursion from Arequipa, Colca is very popular.
 A day trip is possible but strenuous.
-If you have time, you should plan at least one overnight stay.
+Those with time should plan at least one overnight stay.

 Location and Geography

 The Colca Canyon is located in southern Peru, northwest of Arequipa.
-The route leads through highlands, pampa, volcanic landscapes, and finally into the Colca Valley.
+The route passes through highlands, pampas, volcanic landscapes, and finally into the Colca Valley.

-The Colca River has carved deep into the landscape, creating spectacular elevation differences between the canyon rim, settlements, terraced fields, and the valley floor.
+The Colca River has carved deep into the landscape.
+This has created spectacular differences in elevation between the canyon rim, settlements, terraced fields, and the valley floor.

 The journey from Arequipa often involves high passes and viewpoints.
-Therefore, not only the canyon itself but also the drive there is worth seeing.
+Therefore, not only the canyon itself is worth seeing, but also the journey there.

 How deep is the Colca Canyon?